 How to Sharpen Linocut Tools

-There are various methods to sharpen your tools.
+There are various methods for sharpening tools.
 The best way is to maintain the edge by stropping or honing your tools each time you use them.

 If your lino-cutting tools have become blunt over time.
 Lawrence Art Supplies offers a sharpening and regrinding service.
-If you know of anyone in Yorkshire that also offers this service, I’d love to know.
+I’d love to know if you know anyone in Yorkshire who also offers this service.

 Note: Some beginner's linocut tools can not be sharpened.
 I recommend checking with the shop you are buying them from.